kormakursnorra/Portfolio/README.md

 # Portfolio
-Personal Portfolio website that highlights my projects, achievements and work experiences
+This is my personal portfolio that highlights the projects I've built, achievements, work experiences and more.